favstats/myblogdown/content/post/israelads.md

 ![](https://cdn.bsky.app/img/feed_fullsize/plain/did:plc:46yyakot3byghwqc6rhmqzqd/bafkreib4zvjybyheedpn6dwyjexmw27pewtocfpzngrqv3nqg5r4ds2imi@jpeg)

 For any organic video reaching millions of viewers, a complete absence of comments is practically unheard of.
-However, when ads are being shown within a different a different YouTube video, there is no comment section for people to give their opinion.
+However, when ads are being shown within a different YouTube video, there is no comment section for people to give their opinion on the ad itself.
 This, combined with the high production value and multi-language push, strongly suggests the views are the result of paid promotion.

 #### A Transparency Failure